Ep. 5: Deposco’s Warehouse Managing System Grows The Daily Grace

-Another feature in Amazon which we hope to accomplish is tracking that inventory.
+Another feature in Amazon that we hope to accomplish is tracking that inventory.
 Kind of using another virtual facility.
 We are also going to start utilizing cartonization, which is going to allow shippers to grab a box that the computer tells them to, rather than saying, “Oh, it might fit in”.

 Those are just a few things in the works right now, but we have tons on our change request form for Deposco to start working on.
 It’s super-exciting stuff that’s going to be great for our growth.

 It sounds like you guys have a lot of plans and a lot of things going.

 Absolutely always here at The Daily Grace Co.!

 Thanks so much, Logan for joining me today.
 I’ve really enjoyed our conversation and learning about Daily Grace.
 This is definitely a story to which a lot of small businesses can relate.
 I’m really excited about what’s in the future for you guys.

 Absolutely.
 It’s always a privilege to share our success story, see where we are, where we’ve been, where we’re going, and be able to share that with others.
 Thank you for the opportunity and we hope that Deposco will continue to be a great partner for us!